Isolated vs Non-Isolated Power Supplies: The Right Choice Without Fail

 Transformers Provide Galvanic Isolation

 An isolated power supply uses an isolation transformer to provide galvanic isolation between the input and output sections.
-Transformers simply transfer power between coils using the magnetic field generated by an alternating current in a solenoid, and the voltage is stepped either up or down, depending on your downstream power needs.
+Transformers simply transfer power between coils using the magnetic field generated by an alternating current in each coil, and the voltage is stepped either up or down, depending on your turns ratio in the transformer.
 The benefit of isolation with a transformer is that there is no direct electrical connection between the input and output coils on the transformer; the conductors on each side do not touch each other.
-Power is only transferred between the coils via induction.
-This keeps anything downstream of the transformer protected from high voltage/current on the input side, or, in other words, ‘isolated.’
+Power is transferred across the two ground regions in the device via induction.
+This keeps anything downstream of the transformer protected from high voltage/current on the input side, or, in other words, everything downstream is ‘isolated.’

 When a feedback loop is needed for monitoring and control over the output power, an opto-isolator is normally used to link the output back to an earlier regulator stage.
 This component uses an infrared diode to ensure isolation between high power and low power regulator stages.
 For power supplies that run at low voltage / current, an opto-isolator can usually be connected directly to the output, although there are some opto-isolator ICs that can receive larger voltage / current levels.